xianjiuqi/savn_online/README.md

 - APIs that allow users to make the agent do one 'step' at a time, and receive 'observation' from enviroment
 - Docker image
 - Dockerfile
-- Instructions for setting up training on cloud

 # Inference in Online Ai2Thor Environment.
 ## Set-up on local machine (Recommended.
 Tested with macOS Mojave 10.14.6)